elixir-europe/rdmkit/pages/tool_assembly/TEMPLATE_tool_assembly.md

 search_exclude: true
 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
 tags: [<!---REPLACE THIS with comma separated list of (outgoing) tags to other pages related to this page--->]
+page_tag: <!---REPLACE THIS with the tag that is used in the tool table--->
 ---

 <!--- Tool Assembly pages should detail a particular data management tool assembly which covers one more life cycle stages from an infrastructural or domain perspective.
 For an example for an infrastructural example, please see: https://github.com/elixir-europe/rdmkit/blob/master/pages/tool_assembly/nels_assembly.md